Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 11 (19-09-18) Feature Selection and Dimensionality Reduction(PCA)
 - Completed the lesson on feature selection
 - Implemented Lasso regression to understand regularization
-- Started the lesson on dimensionality reduction
+- Completed the lesson on dimensionality reduction
+- Working on the eigenfaces mini-project